neilprograms/Job-Title-Classification/README.md

 # JobTitleClassification
-Classifies Job Titles into its Level and Function using NLP.
+Classifies Job Titles into its Level and Function using NLP (LSTM model).